mstmhsmt/diffast-experiments/README.md

-# Replication Package for "Diff/AST: A Source Code Differencing Tool for Fine-Grained Structural Change Analysis"
+# Replication Package for "Diff/AST: A Syntax-Aware Source Code Differencing Tool"

 This package contains the following.
 * `direct`: For comparing with GumTree directly.